 - All systems work together to put learner success first

 - Perkins V

 - Professional Development

-Career and technical education help students acquire skills needed to begin the path to their occupational goals.
+Career and Technical Education (CTE) helps students acquire skills needed to begin the path to their occupational goals.
 Upon completion of the CTE program area courses, students will possess marketable job skills as well as college and career readiness skills needed to be successful in their chosen career path.

 The Program Areas in ARCareerEd develop and offer various content-related professional development sessions for teachers, administrators, and CTE coordinators.
 These sessions are held at various locations across the state to enable all to participate.
-The following page contains a list of upcoming professional development sessions and registration information.Click here for all CTE Professional Development
+The following page contains a list of upcoming professional development sessions and registration information.More information on all CTE Professional Development

 Work-Based Learning (WBL) is defined as a structured learning experience at the worksite for a specific timeframe that leads to a career path (Workforce Innovation and Opportunity Act).
 WBL programs contain three key components: the alignment of classroom and workplace learning; application of academic, technical, and employability skills in a work setting; and support from classroom and worksite mentors (cte.ed.gov/wbltoolkit).